Ketosis in Cattle (Hyperketonemia)

 Intravenous Glucose (Severe or Nervous Ketosis)

-A veterinarian or trained professional administers 50% dextrose solution directly into a vein using sterile equipment.
+A veterinarian, or someone properly trained, gives a 50% dextrose solution directly into the vein using sterile equipment.

 Dosage for adult dairy cows (400–600 kg):